Property tycoon Ong Beng Seng charged with abetting public servant to obtain valuable things, obstructing justice

 The two corruption charges had accused Iswaran of corruptly obtaining gratification from Ong in exchange for advancing the latter's business interests in the agreement between Singapore GP and the STB, and in a proposal for a contract with STB.

 Iswaran supposedly corruptly obtained from Ong Singapore Grand Prix tickets, an outbound flight on his private plane from Singapore to Doha, one night's stay in Four Seasons Doha and a business class flight from Doha to Singapore.
-These were collectively worth about S$166,282 (US$128,251).
+These were collectively worth about S$166,282.

 Iswaran's 24 charges under Section 165 had also been related to Ong.
 Charge sheets stated that Iswaran obtained about S$218,000 worth of valuable items, including tickets to shows and football matches, from Ong.